 Flat Panel Displays & Speakers in the Simulation Rooms Provide Real-Time Views of Training Activities

 The simulation suite AV system is equipped with six 55" flat panel displays to give observers a bird’s-eye view of the activity around each “patient.”
 One of these displays is located in the overflow classroom.
 The rest are mounted above the location of the mannequin in each simulation room.
-For example, in the living room setting shown on the first page of this case study, the display is above the foot of the sofa where the “patient” lies prone.
+For example, in the living room setting shown on the first page of this case study, the display is above the foot of the sofa where the “patient” lies supine.
 In the bedroom, there are two 55" displays - one above a bed, where an adult mannequin lies, and the other above a crib containing an infant mannequin.
 All six displays show the same PTZ camera feed, as selected in the control room.
 The matrix switcher routes the selected PTZ camera HDMI video output to a

 To accompany the video shown on the 55" displays, the sounds captured by the ceiling mics in the simulation rooms are routed by the audio system to ceiling speakers in the simulation rooms.
 The AV control processor ensures that the sound heard from the speakers is from the same room being shown on the displays by commanding audio routing to select the mic feed from the same room as the currently selected PTZ camera.
 Sound from the selected microphone is also heard in the control room over a pair of